ssikder2/Movie-Discovery/README.md

 # Movie Discovery - Shams Sikder

 This is a web app to show my favorite movies and link to their wikipedia pages.
 The data is retrieved dynamically through the use of third-party APIs from Wikipedia and TheMovieDataBase.
 This app also has a signup and login functionality.
 It also allows the users to to leave reviews for the movies.
 This is done through the use of postgresql databases.
+There is also a page where you can edit and delete comments built on a react framework.

 ## Technologies

 1. Python
 2. HTML
 3. CSS
+4. Javascript

 ## Frameworks

 1. Flask
+2. React

 ## Libraries